Jamaican Steam Fish with Okra Recipe

 - After 5 minutes, spoon the hot liquid in the pot over the top of the fish, to help cook the fish evenly.
 (Go check out my YouTube video for a demonstration of this technique.)

-- When the liquid has run low, add another ¼ cup of water.
+- When the liquid runs low, add another ¼ cup of water and lower the heat.

 - Stick a fork in the center of the fish to test if it is completely cooked.
-The fish is fully cooked when the flesh down to the bone is white.
+The fish is fully cooked when the flesh is 'white' all the way down to the bone.

-- Serve your delicious and healthy Steam Fish and Okra meal with your choice of rice, ground provisions, bammy or festivals.
+- Serve your delicious Jamaican Steam Fish with your choice of rice, ground provisions, bammy or festivals.

 - Bless up & enjoy it!